Prince-Huqe/PowerBI-Sales-Analysis/README.md

   - **Coding and Debugging**: Assisted in writing and debugging Visual Basic code.
   - **Quality Assurance**: Assisted in quality checks to ensure reliability.

-My journey into data analysis has been driven by a passion for working with data and creating meaningful insights.
-I recently developed hands-on skills with Power BI, DAX functions, and data visualization through real-life projects, including the sales analysis presented here.
-I am eager to apply these skills in an entry-level IT role and continue my learning journey in the industry.
+I am passionate about working with data and learning new technologies.
+Recently, I have gained hands-on experience with Power BI, DAX functions, and data visualization through practical projects like the sales analysis showcased here.
+I am excited to start my journey in an entry-level IT role where I can keep learning and growing.

 ## Contact